 Go to zoom.hampshire.edu and click on sign-in.
 When directed to a Hampshire log in page, enter your Hampshire account information.

 Since we did not purchase licenses for all employees, if you don't expect to host sessions for more than 40 minutes and still want to be on the Hampshire Zoom, please sign in and then let us know you don't need the full account.
 We can make your account a basic level in the Hampshire system that does not take up a license.

-A big benefit to using a generic/departmental account is it allows multiple people to manage meetings in one place/account.
-If you want to use a departmental account, you can, but please limit the number of licenses you are using.
-We have an unlicensed basic user type available in our account.
-The meetings you host will be limited to 40 mins if you have more than 2 participants, but there is no limit on attending meetings.
+A benefit to using a generic/departmental account is it allows multiple people to manage meetings in one place.
+If you want to use a departmental account, you can, but please limit the number of licenses you are using by asking the Help Desk to downgrade any individual accounts to basic accounts when possible.
+We have unlicensed basic users available in our account.
+The meetings you host in a basic account will be limited to 40 mins if you have more than 2 participants, but there is no limitations on attending meetings.
 If you would like us to change any account to basic, please email the Help Desk.

 Many of the advanced features need to be first turned on in your settings.
 Go to zoom.hampshire.edu, sign in, then click on settings on the left side menu.
 Scroll though the settings and decide which ones you want to have on or off.
 If you ever want to experiment with various settings, feel free to ask an IT support staff member to join you in some testings.

 Co-hosts do not have access to the following controls as they are only available as host controls in a meeting:

 Co-hosts also cannot start a meeting.
 If a host needs someone else to be able to start the meeting, they can assign an alternative host in the meeting set up.
 For more information, view the Zoom help center article and video Host and Co-Host Controls in a Meeting.